A JOURNEY FROM APATHY TO HOPE

 But the driving motivation of my journey was to dispel apathy.
 Throughout my hike I sought out folks who are taking matters into their own hands: people who aren’t waiting around for anyone else to take the reins; people working towards a more livable future.
 I wanted to see what kinds of action people like that are taking, especially in places that don't get much attention.
 I wanted to know where these people find hope, what keeps their fires burning.

 Now, I want to share their stories with you.

 We are the people we’ve been waiting for.

-The people I met and interviewed range from a retired railroad brakeman to a middle school student; ranchers to university professors; former UN staff to Navajo grandmothers and more.
-The cast of interviews is diverse – people from dramatically different backgrounds – but you'll be surprised to see what they share in common.
+The people I met and interviewed range from a retired railroad brakeman to a middle school student; fourth-generation rancher to university professor; former UN worker to Navajo grandmother and more.
+You’ll be surprised how much these people share in common.

 Spoiler: There are paths forward.
 Initiatives to be hopeful about.
 There are clear and simple ways to be a part of meaningful action and plenty of people to align your news feeds with and change the narrative about climate change.

-The goal is to inspire people to take local action to combat the climate crisis and provide a sort of loose blueprint for doing so.
+The goal is to inspire people to take local action to combat the climate crisis and provide a few examples for doing so.
 I’ll be bringing to light stories of unlikely cooperation, creativity, and fierce resolve to build a better future.

 Hope is not a weighing of odds; nor is it blind optimism.
 Hope is a recognition that the future has not been decided, and that uncertainty allows for agency.
 There is a world of difference between "best case scenario" and "worst case scenario," especially with climate change.